akpingel/sphinx-template/source/firstDraft/index.rst

 When a record type is defined, the compiler incorporates several other
 methods: [#f8]_

-  * Methods for value-baed equality comparisons
+  * Methods for value-based equality comparisons
   * Override for ``GetHashCode``
   * ``Copy`` and ``Clone`` members
   * ``PrintMembers`` and ``ToString``